Holy Island, Firth of Clyde: History

-Present day
+Current ownership

 In 1992, the island was in the possession of Kay Morris, a devout Catholic who reportedly had a dream in which the Virgin Mary instructed her to give ownership of the island to the Samyé Ling Buddhist Community, who belong to the Kagyu school of Tibetan Buddhism.
 The settlements on the island include the Centre for World Peace and Health, founded by Lama Yeshe Losal Rinpoche, on the north of the island.
 This is an environmentally designed residential centre for courses and retreats which extends the former farm house.
 It has solar water heating and a reed-bed sewage treatment system.
 The approach from the ferry jetty is decorated with Tibetan flags and stupas.
-On the southern end of the island lives a community of nuns who are undertaking three year retreats.
+On the southern end of the island lives a community of nuns who are undertaking three-year retreats.

 The remainder of the island is treated as a nature reserve with wild Eriskay ponies, Saanen goats, Soay sheep and the replanting of native trees.
 The rare Rock Whitebeam tree is found on the island, an essential link in the evolution of the Arran Whitebeam species, Sorbus arranensis, Sorbus pseudofennica and Sorbus pseudomeinichii.
 These are indigenous and unique to Arran.

 There is a regular ferry service from Lamlash, and the island is popular with holiday makers staying on Arran.
 The usually resident population was recorded as 31 in 2011, an increase from 13 in 2001.
+At the time of the 2022 census the population was 17.